indiqusdocs/apiculus/docs/Subscribers/Storage/ObjectStorageBucket/FeatureListandIntegrationDetails.md

 - **Bucket Edit** - The end user can edit the already created Buckets at any point in time by logging in to the Apiculus UI
 - **Object Creation**- The users from the Apiculus UI itself can upload objects.
 - **Object Deletion**- Users can delete the objects associated with the Bucket straightforwardly and hassle-free.
-- **Object Access**- There is a Manage service button on the UI; clicking on it will open a new tab with Cloudian Hyperstore URL, and users can log in with their username and password, and simply they can access, manage and configure things related to their storage environment.
+- **Object Access**- There is a Manage service button on the UI; to open a new tab, click on it with Cloudian Hyperstore URL, and users can log in with their username and password, and simply they can access, manage and configure things related to their storage environment.
 - **S3 API Compatibility** - Apiculus Object Storage Service is fully compatible with S3 API.
 - **Option to Unsubscribe from the Service** - Users can easily unsubscribe from the service at any time from the Apiculus UI only.